lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 Generate
 ========

-The :guilabel:`Generate` group of modifiers are constructive tools that either change the general appearance of or automatically add new geometry to an object.
+The *Generate* group of modifiers are constructive tools that either change the general appearance of or automatically add new geometry to an object.

 :doc:`Array </modifiers/generate/array>`